EXPLAINER-Auto industry on tenterhooks as UAW kicks off talks with 'Detroit Three'

 July 12 (Reuters) - The United Auto Workers (UAW) union will start contract talks with the Detroit Three automakers beginning Thursday, ahead of the mid-September expiration of current four-year labor deals.

 UAW's leaders are set to forgo the traditional media event of shaking hands with top executives at General Motors GM.N, Ford F.N and Stellantis STLAM.MI to open talks.
-The union leaders plan to meet with auto workers on Wednesday at three Detroit-area plants.
+The union leaders met with auto workers on Wednesday at three Detroit-area plants.

 The talks come as Detroit automakers, like their global counterparts, have been focused on cost reductions, which in some cases include job cuts, to help accelerate a shift from gasoline-powered vehicles to electric vehicles (EV).